Active Ingredient: Ibuprofen BP (800 mg)

 Brufen should not be given to patients with conditions involving an increased tendency to bleeding.

-Brufen is contraindicated in patients with severe heart failure, hepatic failure and renal failure (see section 4.4).
+Brufen is contraindicated in patients with severe heart failure (NYHA Class IV), hepatic failure and renal failure (see section 4.4).

 Brufen is contraindicated during the last trimester of pregnancy (see section 4.6).